 I sit the fish on a bed of leaves and spiralized courgettes with a few peas and some mangetout to sprinkle over the top.
 A light, fresh and zesty mid-week dinner that leaves me feeling full of energy and ready to tackle ... another TV marathon.

-And here's why this Zesty Lime and Ginger Chicken will be one for you too -
+And here's why this Zesty Lime and Ginger Salmon will be one for you too -

 - It really is super quick - Especially if you've got some grated ginger ready in the freezer.